The English Roses: Synopsis

-The English Roses are four girls—Charlotte, Amy, Grace, and Nicole—who attend the same school in London.
+The English Roses are four ethnically-diverse girls—Charlotte (Eastern European), Amy (Anglo-Welsh), Grace (an African-American from Georgia), and Nicole (Anglo-French)—who attend the same school in London.
 They live in the same neighborhood and participate in the same activities together, including attending summer picnics and ice-skating in winter.
-They are jealous of a girl named Binah, who lives nearby, since they believe her life is perfect.
+They are jealous of an Anglo-Italian girl named Binah, who lives nearby, since they believe her life is perfect.
 The girls detest her beauty and popularity at school.
 They enjoy ignoring Binah while concocting naughty plans against her.

 One day, the mother of one of the Roses lectures the girls about judging people on the basis of their looks.
 That night, as the English Roses are at a picnic sleepover, they have the same dream.
 They are visited by a pumpernickel fairy godmother who sprinkles them with magic dust and transports them to see Binah's life at her home.
 The girls find that contrary to their belief Binah is actually lonely.
 Her mother died when she was young, and she lives with her father in a small house where she spends a majority of her time cooking and cleaning.
 The fairy godmother admonishes the English Roses and asks them to think more kindly of someone in future, rather than complain about their life.

 The English Roses feel bad for their behavior towards Binah and invite her to join their group.
 Soon they strike up a good friendship with her and go on picnics, and to dances and parties together.
 The girls share all that they like with Binah, and the story ends with there being five English Roses as she joins them.